 Undergraduate Chemistry Department:

-Medicinal chemistry is an interdisciplinary science, which has seen enormous growth in the past decade.
+Pharmaceutical chemistry is an interdisciplinary science, which has seen enormous growth in the past decade.
 Traditionally accepted as a branch of organic chemistry, the subject has reached a tremendous level of complexity today.
 It involves many aspects like synthesis, isolation, purification and characterization of anticipated organic compounds that can be used in medicine for the treatment and cure of diseases.
 On the other hand it establishes a link between chemical structure and biological activity.
-Medicinal Chemist plays a very crucial role in the design and development of selective, potential, non-toxic, new chemical entities which meet all the desired pharmacokinetic properties.
+Medicinal Chemist plays a very crucial role in the design and development of selective, potential, non-toxic, new chemical entities which meet all the desired pharmacokinetic

 With the aim to explore and elaborate such fundamentals in a systematic manner undergraduate chemistry department is designed which is comprised of four labs devoted to medicinal chemistry, Analytical chemistry, Organic chemistry, Biochemistry and inorganic pharmaceutical chemistry.
 Each laboratory is well equipped with state of the art instruments to give hands on experience to the students.